 Look out Lima.
-The restaurant, chef and food scene in Bogotá, Colombia is booming.
+The restaurant, chef, and food scene in Bogotá, Colombia is booming.
 So, is this Latin America’s next capital of cuisine?
 You be the judge.
-Our guide to the best restaurants in Bogotá, developed after spending weeks eating our way through more than 30 places around the capital city, tells you where to eat in Bogotá right now (don’t miss our guide to bars and drinking in Bogotá too).
+Our guide to the best restaurants in Bogotá, developed after spending weeks eating our way through more than 30 places in the capital city, tells you where to eat in Bogotá right now (and don’t miss our guide to bars and drinking in Bogotá too).

 Bogotá restaurant guide: past, present, future

 Colombia’s original celebrity chef started his rise in Bogotá decades ago.
-Today, Harry Sasson is acknowledged as the grand daddy of Colombian cuisine and he’s still going strong with his swanky eponymous restaurant in Bogotá, a few side projects and a new restaurant in Cartagena.
-Read more about Colombia’s first celebrity chef in this piece we did about Harry Sasson for TheLatinKitchen.com.
+Today, Harry Sasson is acknowledged as the grand daddy of Colombian cuisine and he’s still going strong with his swanky eponymous restaurant in Bogotá, recently-opened Nemo in the capital, and his first restaurant in Cartagena.

 Things are moving so fast in Bogotá right now that by the time we hit “publish” on this post there are sure to be even more fantastic eating and drinking options in Colombia’s cosmopolitan capital.
 Now, here are more of our favorite places to eat in Bogotá right now.

 Where to eat in Bogotá right now

 Choose one of the tasting menus (there are two) rather than ordering off the a la carte menu to really experience Chef Leonor Espinosa’s passion for and reinterpretation of Colombian cuisine.
 Tasting menus, including wine, are around US$60 per person and worth every peso.